drand/drand/README.md

 The script spins up six local drand nodes and produces fresh randomness every two seconds.
 Drand is able to produce two kind of randomness:
-+ Drand main's function is to generate verifiable unbiasable randomness, this is what we call *Public Randomness*.
++ Drand main's function is to generate verifiable unbiasable randomness that we call **Public Randomness**.
 This kind of randomness is useful in many applications such as lottery, or sharding or even parameters generation.
-+ Drand can also generate *Private Randomness*.
++ Drand can also generate **Private Randomness**.
 This randomness has been generated locally by the remote server who sends it back in an encrypted form to the client.
 This is useful to gather different entropy sources to generate a high entropy randomness source.